openlibraryenvironment/platform-rs/INSTALL.md

 ## NCIP integration with FOLIO
 The latest `edge-ncip` and `mod-ncip` modules are required in the FOLIO system to allow communication with ReShare.
-These modules are not available in the Poppy release so use the versions specified in [folio-overrides.json](folio-overrides.json)
+These modules are not available in the Quesnelia release so use the versions specified in [folio-overrides.json](folio-overrides.json)

 | module name   | version         | image                    |
 |---------------|-----------------|--------------------------|